Atlanta-Area Restaurant Business Management Schools

 This program requires the completion of 63 credit hours, including general education courses in language arts, math and the humanities.
 Many of the technical courses, such as food and beverage management, are specific to restaurant management, while others, such as hospitality marketing and law, stress skills that can be applied to several types of management positions.
 An internship is required.
 To start the program, students must be at least 16 years old and hold a high school diploma or GED certificate.
 Students also need to pass entrance exams in English, math and reading.

 Georgia State University (GSU) is located in the heart of Atlanta's hotel and restaurant district, and students enrolled at GSU's Cecil B. Day School of Hospitality Administration have the opportunity to gain real-world experience while pursuing their degrees.
 The school also offers a post-baccalaureate certificate program in hospitality administration.

-The BBA program requires 120 credit hours.
-Hospitality students must take 21 hours of hospitality courses that give them a foundation in all aspects of the industry.
-These courses include the principles of food production and a food production lab, as well as hospitality law, human resources management and marketing.
-Students can specialize in restaurant management by choosing electives in that area.
+The BBA program requires 121 credit hours, and students must take hospitality courses that give them a foundation in all aspects of the industry.
+These courses include the principles of food production and a food production lab, as well as event management and food/restaurant management.
 All students pursuing the BBA in Hospitality Administration must show industry work experience to graduate.

 Hospitality Administration Minor

 The minor in hospitality administration requires students to complete five hospitality courses, one of which is an industry overview course.
 Students who are interested in restaurant management can choose courses in food service.

 In this one-year program, students can earn a master's degree.
 Classes are held at GSU's Buckhead Center in Atlanta twice per week.
 The program consists of ten courses that cover several aspects of the global hospitality industry, including trends in food service.
 Students can develop skills in research and complete a project.
 A bachelor's degree is required for admission, and hospitality industry experience is preferred, but not necessary.